Is Life Insurance Worth It? Understanding Pros & Cons

 How Life Insurance Works

-Life insurance establishes a financial agreement between you and an insurance company.
-You pay regular premiums to the insurer; in return, they commit to providing a predetermined death benefit to your designated beneficiaries upon your death.
-This death benefit serves multiple purposes, from settling debts, replacing lost income and offering your loved ones a financial safety net.
+When you buy life insurance is a financial agreement between you and an insurance company.
+You pay premiums regularly; in return, the insurer provides a predetermined death benefit to your beneficiaries when you die.
+This benefit can help settle debts, replace lost income and provide financial protection for your loved ones.

-Understanding how life insurance works will help you assess its value in your financial portfolio.
+Understanding how life insurance works can help you determine its value in your financial plan.

 Factors to Consider When Deciding on Life Insurance